About this information

 Email: community.meals@n-somerset.gov.uk

 NSC Community Meals deliver hot meals to people who have difficulty preparing food.
-This can be for a short time whilst recovering from an illness, or long term if you need it.
-The service is also a welfare check.
+This can be short or long term.
+They will also check you are well when delivering the food.

 Orchard Care Meals on Wheels